Most likely, it is because you have a webcam that is not compatible with the "advanced mode".

 - When you want to have full control on webcam settings, such as resolution, frame rate, white balance, etc.

-- When premium webcam stream doesn't work in Chrome, and you don't want to switch to Firefox.
+- When premium webcam stream doesn't work in Chrome, but you don't want to switch to Firefox.

-- For your webcam stream is laggy and you have gone through all the steps to no avail, you can try "always stream in compatibility mode" to see if this helps.
+- When your webcam stream is laggy and you have gone through all the steps to no avail.

-- The webcam is not connected to the Pi running OctoPrint, including:
+- When the webcam is not connected to the Pi running OctoPrint, including: